gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 }(window, jQuery))
 ```

-### Lectures 76: Let's build a a framework / library.
+### Lectures 76: Let's build a framework/library.
 Properties and chainable methods

-Now we are just going to create methods in the prototype and return this in some of them to make then chainable.
+Now we are just going to create methods in the prototype and return this in some of them to make them chainable.

 ```javascript
 (function(global, $) {